 - Once cooked, carefully vent and remove the lid once the pressure has released.

-- Top with extra pan fried mushrooms (optional), chopped parsley, shavings of fresh parmesan cheese and an extra drizzle of olive oil.
+- Top with more pan fried mushrooms (optional), chopped parsley or fresh herbs, additional grated parmesan cheese and an extra drizzle of olive oil.
 Serve immediately.
-Enjoy!

-- Top with extra pan fried mushrooms (optional), chopped parsley, shavings of fresh parmesan cheese and an extra drizzle of olive oil.
+- Top with extra pan fried mushrooms (optional), chopped parsley or fresh herbs, additional grated parmesan cheese and an extra drizzle of olive oil.
 Serve immediately.
-Enjoy!

 Notes

-- Please note that the nutrition information is based on the risotto being divided into six bowls, with each bowl being one serve.
-The nutritional information is an estimate only and does not take into account any extra cheese, additional toppings or other sides served with the risotto.
+- Please note that the nutrition information is based on the risotto being divided into 5 bowls, with one bowl being one serve.
+The nutritional information is an estimate only and does not take into account any additional toppings or sides served with the risotto.

 - This recipe is made using Australian cups and spoon measurements.
+Any reference to cups or spoons in this recipe is in Australian metric.
 Due to cup sizes varying from country to country, I advise adjusting if necessary.

 Nutrition